EvanJ4536/Ransomware-Analysis/README.md

 **3. Discovery Of The Obfuscator**
 ![alt text](https://github.com/EvanJ4536/Ransomware-Analysis/blob/main/pngs/hyperion_obfuscator.png?raw=true)
  I opened the file that was produced by the decrypt call in Notepad++ and its an obfuscator, specifically the Hyperion Obfuscator, which can be found on Github here https://github.com/billythegoat356/Hyperion.
- This version is modified and is 7 thousand lines.
+ This version of the obfuscator is modified or multiple obfuscators were used.
 I searched for suspicious strings, and got a hit on "lambda".
 This revealed a surprise I hadn't caught yet.
  There was code hidden just out of frame in my window padded by white space characters before it.
 I looked at the right-left scroll bar at the bottom of the file and I can see that I can scroll for a long time to the right.
  This revealed huge strings of hex characters and lambda functions.
 Below is a snippet, notice how small the scrollbar at the bottom is.
 ![alt text](https://github.com/EvanJ4536/Ransomware-Analysis/blob/main/pngs/hidden_hex_white_space.png?raw=true)